 - Being more open and understanding of stakeholder needs

 - Diversity and inclusion are critical to our effectiveness, authenticity and credibility.
 We must lead by example in these areas.

 - Ensure an inclusive culture that values diversity in how we treat each other, those we work with and users of our services.

-- Ensure that our programmes, tools and resources are accessible, inclusive and meeting the needs of a diverse range of stakeholders.
+- Ensure that our programmes, tools and resources are accessible, inclusive and meet the needs of a diverse range of stakeholders.